kirstinnichols/final_project_exercise/README.md

 ## Now, the game begins!

 The terminal will display a board so that the player can keep track of the locations they've already guessed (however, if a player guesses a place they've already guessed they just get another try).
-Each guess will have an 'X' marked on that coordinate and the board will update after each turn.
+Each "miss" will have an 'X' marked on that coordinate and each "hit" will have a letter appear that corresponds to the item that was found, the board will update after each turn.
 The first player will be prompted to enter a column, then row, of their guess as to where the treasure is.
 For example: if the player wants to guess the coordinate 'D1' they would enter 'd' or 'D' when asked for the column, then '1' when asked for the row.
 If there are two players, the second player will get their turn, otherwise the computer will guess randomly.
 The game will go back and forth between the players until someone finds either the Treasure or the Bomb, ending the game.

 ## Other Files: